jonnonz1/nz-statute-book/acts/public/1993/electoral-act-1993.md

 Registrars of Electors shall be exempt from the payment of any court fees in respect of any proceedings under this Act.

 ### 266 Validation of irregularities
+(1) The Governor-General may, by Order in Council, take any of the actions described in subsection (2) if— (a) anything is omitted to be done by, at, on, or within the time required by or under this Act or any regulations made under this Act; or
+  (b) anything cannot be done by, at, on, or within the time required by or under this Act or any regulations made under this Act; or
+  (c) anything is done before or after the time required by or under this Act or any regulations made under this Act; or (d) anything is otherwise irregularly done in matter of form; or (e) sufficient provision is not made by or under this Act or any regulations made under this Act.
+(2) The actions are,—
-Where anything is omitted to be done or cannot be done at the time required by or under this Act, or is done before or after that time, or is otherwise irregularly done in matter of form, or sufficient provision is not made by or under this Act, the Governor-General may, by Order in Council published in the Gazette, at any time before or after the time within which the thing is required to be done, extend that time, or validate anything so done before or after the time required or so irregularly done in matter of form, or make other provision for the case as he or she thinks fit:provided that this section shall not apply with respect to the presentation of an election petition or to the giving of security for costs in relation to an election petition.
+  (a) at any time before or after the time within which anything is required to be done, to extend that time; or (b) to validate anything done before or after the time required; or (c) to validate anything irregularly done in matter of form; or (d) to make such other provision for the case as the Governor-General thinks fit.
+(3) Subsection (1) does not apply to—
+  (a) the presentation of an election petition; or
+  (b) the giving of security for costs in relation to an election petition.
+(4) An Order in Council made under this section is secondary legislation (see Part 3 of the Legislation Act 2019 for publication requirements).

-### 266A Expenditure limits to be adjusted each year by Order in Council
+### 266A Expenditure limits to be adjusted each election year
-(1) The Governor-General must, by Order in Council made on the recommendation of the Minister, in the manner provided in subsections (2) to (6), adjust the amounts specified in the following provisions:
+(1) This section applies to the amounts referred to in the following provisions:
-  (a) section 204B(1)﻿(d) (which relates to the maximum amount of advertising expenses that may be incurred by an unregistered promoter):
+  (a) section 204B(1)﻿(d) (the maximum amount of advertising expenses that may be incurred by an unregistered promoter):
-  (b) section 205C (which relates to the maximum amount of a candidate's election expenses):
+  (b) section 205C(1) (the maximum amount of a candidate’s election expenses):
-  (c) section 206C (which relates to the maximum amount of a party's election expenses):
+  (c) section 206C(1) and (2) (the maximum amount of a party’s election expenses):
-  (d) section 206V (which relates to the maximum amount of a registered promoter's election expenses).
+  (d) section 206V(1) (the maximum amount of a registered promoter’s election expenses).
+(2) The amounts must be adjusted on 1 January of each election year by the Electoral Commission.
-(2) The first Order in Council must—
+(3) The first adjustment of the amounts must—
-  (a) come into force on 1 July 2011; and
+  (a) come into effect on 1 January 2026; and
+  (b) be based on the adjusted amounts as they were before being rounded up for the purpose of the adjustment made on 1 July 2025 (the 2025 unrounded amounts); and
-  (b) adjust the amount referred to in section 206C(1)﻿(a) to reflect the movement between the CPI for the quarter ending 30 September 2010 and the CPI for the quarter ending 31 March 2011.
+  (c) adjust the 2025 unrounded amounts to reflect the percentage movement between the CPI for the quarter ending 31 March 2025 and the CPI for the quarter ending 30 September 2025.
-(3) Every subsequent Order in Council must—
+(4) Every subsequent adjustment must—
-  (a) come into force on every following 1 July; and (b) adjust the amounts referred to in subsection (1) to reflect the movement between the CPI for the quarter ending 31 March of the previous year and the CPI for the quarter ending 31 March of the current year.
+  (a) come into effect on 1 January of the next election year; and (b) adjust the amounts to reflect the percentage movement between—
+    (i) the CPI for the quarter ending 30 September of the year preceding the last election year; and (ii) the CPI for the quarter ending 30 September of the year preceding the election year in which the adjustment is being made.
-(4) If after adjustment in accordance with subsection (3)﻿(b) any of the amounts specified in the following sections is not a whole number of hundred dollars, the adjusted amount must be rounded up to the next whole hundred dollars:
-  (a) section 204B(1)﻿(d):
-  (b) section 205C(1)﻿(a) and (b):
-  (c) section 206C(1)﻿(b) and (2).
-(5) If after adjustment in accordance with subsection (2)﻿(b) or (3)﻿(b) the amount specified in section 206C(1)﻿(a) or 206V is not a whole number of thousand dollars, the adjusted amount must be rounded up to the next whole thousand dollars.
+(5) If, after adjustment in accordance with subsection (3)﻿(c) or (4)﻿(b), an amount is not a whole number of thousand dollars, the adjusted amount must be rounded up to the next whole thousand dollars.
-(6) If an adjusted amount has been rounded up in accordance with subsection (4) or (5), the adjustment to that amount made the following year must be based on the adjusted amount as it was before it was rounded up.
+(6) If an adjusted amount has been rounded up in accordance with subsection (5), the adjustment next made to that amount must be based on the adjusted amount as it was before it was rounded up.
+(7) Despite subsections (2) to (4), no adjustment is made— (a) to an amount if, in respect of the amount, the effect of subsections (5) and (6) is that no adjustment is required; or (b) to any of the amounts if there is no percentage movement upwards between the CPI quarters referred to in subsection (3)﻿(c) or (4)﻿(b).
+(8) No later than 31 December in the year preceding an election year, the Electoral Commission must publish on its internet site the amounts applying on 1 January of the election year, being—
+  (a) the amounts adjusted in accordance with subsections (3) to (6) that come into effect on that date; and (b) any amounts that, in accordance with subsection (7), have not been adjusted and that came into effect (or applied) on 1 January of the previous election year.
-(6A) If in any year a regulated period for a general election or a by-election commences before 1 July and ends on or after that date,—
+(9) If, for any election year, the regulated period for the general election or a by-election commences before 31 December of the previous year and ends after 1 January in the election year, the amounts applying in respect of the general election or by-election are the amounts that came into effect on 1 January of the last election year.
-  (a) the adjustments to the amounts referred to in subsection (1) made by the Order in Council that commences on 1 July of that year do not apply in respect of that election or by-election; and
-  (b) the adjustments to the amounts referred to in subsection (1) made by the Order in Council of the previous year apply to that election or by-election.
+(10) In this section,—
-(7) In this section, CPI means the Consumers Price Index (all groups) published by Statistics New Zealand or, if that index ceases to be published, any measure certified by the Government Statistician as being equivalent to that index.
+  - **CPI** means the New Zealand Consumers Price Index (All Groups) published by Statistics New Zealand or, if that index ceases to be published, any measure certified by the Government Statistician as being equivalent to that index
-(8) An order under this section is secondary legislation (see Part 3 of the Legislation Act 2019 for publication requirements).
+  - **election year** means the year in which the term of Parliament is due to expire.

 ### 267 Regulations
 (1) The Governor-General may from time to time, by Order in Council, make regulations for all or any of the following purposes: